CUNY-CL/yoyodyne/README.md

 ## Data format

-The default data format is based on the SIGMORPHON 2017 shared tasks:
+The default data format is a two-column TSV file in which the first column is the source string and the second the target string.

+    source   target

+To enable the use of a feature column, one specifies a (non-zero) argument to `--features-col`.
+For instance in the SIGMORPHON 2017 shared task, the first column is the source (a lemma), the second is the target (the inflection), and the third contains semi-colon delimited feature strings:

     source   target    feat1;feat2;...

-That is, the first column is the source (a lemma), the second is the target (the inflection), and the third contains semi-colon delimited feature strings.
+this format is specified by `--features-col 3`.

-For the SIGMORPHON 2016 shared task data format:
+Alternatively, for the SIGMORPHON 2016 shared task data format:

     source   feat1,feat2,...    target

-one instead specifies `--target-col 3 --features-col 2 --features-sep ,`

-Finally, to perform transductions without features (whether or not a feature column exists in the data), one specifies `--features-col 0`.
+this format is specified by `--features-col 2 --features-sep , --target-col 3`.